 Here is a brief selection of our recent work, and what we expect to be doing next month …

-- create an online programme of events for the Age Proud Leeds Festival
+- create a report and toolkit about the Age Proud Festival